ttnesby/ddo/README.md

 `va` will report any regional restrictions or policy violations.

 `if` is a dry-run of `de` and will report any changes to the infrastructure.
-Since each bicep template is simple in terms of just one template, the what-if is is working as good-as-it-can.
+Since each bicep template is simple in terms of just one template, the what-if is working as good-as-it-can.
 The `false-positives`, depending on the type of infrastructure component, are still popping up.

 > `ddo` is `path oriented`, meaning that the chosen action will be applied to all components in the path.
 See